amartincolby/Rust-Quick-Guide/README.md

     application.
 As such, your main() function will be labeled as async.
 It requires the #[tokio::main] attribute, otherwise the compiler will throw an error.
 For this tutorial, I have labeled the main() function.
-Other runtimes may have other methods of initialization. */
+Other runtimes may have other methods of initialization and implementation details. */

     /*** Functions ***/

     // Just like JavaScript, `async` indicates an async function. async fn async_function() -> String {
-        // Do something asynchronously like maybe get some data.
+        // Do something asynchronously like maybe get some data via http.
         String::from("Here's some data")
     }